 The pharmaceutical industry is evolving as more and more companies begin to embrace Industry 4.0 technologies in an effort to modify approaches to drug development and manufacturing.
-SmartX is Innopharma Technology’s Industry 4.0 platform, designed
+SmartX process automation is Innopharma Technology’s Industry 4.0 platform, designed

 to accelerate process development and to automate process control in the Pharmaceutical and related manufacturing industries.
 By delivering powerful data-driven process insights and connected manufacturing, SmartX ensures better quality, reliability,